 During the First World War, their calm nature and common sense made then highly desirable as war horses and after the war, unlike a lot of other horses, their numbers grew as surefooted ponies were needed to plow the fields.
 As the agricultural industry became more mechanized the breed adapted and became popular as a riding pony, thanks, in part, to their unflappable nature and comfortable way of covering ground.
 Today though it’s a different story, with their numbers being somewhere between 500 and 900 worldwide this trustworthy breed is classed as being vulnerable by the Rare Breeds Survival Trust.

-- Queen Elizabeth II of Great Britain is a huge fan of these hardy ponies and have a stud breeding them at Balmoral Castle in Scotland.
-Breeding them as working ponies they all have special saddles that are designed to allow them to carry deer (often weighing in excess of 100 kgs (220 lb)).
+- The late Queen Elizabeth II of Great Britain was a huge fan of these hardy ponies and had a stud breeding them at Balmoral Castle in Scotland.
+Being bred as working ponies they all have special saddles that are designed to allow them to carry deer (often weighing in excess of 100 kgs (220 lb)).

 - While you can clearly see the influence of breeds such as the Norwegian Fjord you might be surprised to know that the Percheron also played a role in the development of the modern Highland Pony.
 During the seventeenth century, King Louis XII of France gave a number of Percheron stallions to Scotland to help develop the breed.